 M.C.
 Ruiz, theft.
 He was indicted for stealing a 1968 Ford pickup from Wilbert Kalbas.
 Charles Ray Young was indicted for rape which allegedly took place on April 15.
 Joseph Vigil, Secundino Vigil, Albert Pena, Jr. and Guadalupe Oliveraz, vandalism.
-They are charged with the May 9 damage to a telephone booth near the intersection of 15th Street and American Blvd.
+They are charged with the May 9 damage to a telephone booth near the intersection of 15th Street and

+American Blvd.

-Two Delegates WillAttend
+Two Delegates WillAttend Heart Assembly

-Heart Assembly Delegates to the 38th Annual Assembly of the American Heart Association, Texas Affiliate, Inc. will be convening in Dallas on Friday, June 22, 1973, Representing the Bailey County Division of the American Heart Association, as Delegates to the statewide Assembly will be Dean cular diseases.
-The Delegates to the Assembly will be attending a Leadership Conference conducted by Robert Davis of Austin and will also take part in the Annual Business Meeting which will be held on Saturday, June 23.
-Cont. on Page 3, col. 1

-Spraberry and Sandy Bass.
+Delegates to the 38th Annual Assembly of the American Heart Association, Texas Affiliate, on Friday, June 22, 1973.
+Representing the Bailey County Division of the American Heart Association, as Delegates to the statewide Assembly will be Dean Spraberry and Sandy Bass.

 Prior to the Assembly, the Texas Affiliate will be presenting the Annual Nurses Institute and Scientific Sessions.
 Physicians and Nurses from throughout Texas and neighboring states will be attending the Conference.
-Nationally and internationally known medical speakers from major medical centers in the United States will discuss the latest knowledge on cardiovas-
+Nationally and internationally known medical speakers from major medical centers in the United States will discuss the latest knowledge on cardiovascular diseases.